 - Incorporating all necessary HTML and CSS into WordPress themes, templates and additional PHP and HTML pages

 WordPress Developers share common traits and skills with other developers.
-To be successful in the field of WordPress development you must have certain skills and some of them are listed here:
+To be successful in the field to learn WordPress development you must have certain skills and some of them are listed here:

 - Expert knowledge of WordPress (Plugin / theme development / API)